 Individual or family psychiatric treatment can help a child toward healthy development, despite the presence of parental psychiatric illness.
-The child and adolescent psychiatrist can help the family work with the positive elements in the home and the natural strengths of the child.
+A child and adolescent psychiatrist can help the family work with the positive elements in the home and the natural strengths of the child.
 With treatment, the family can learn ways to lessen the effects of the parent's mental illness on the child.

 For additional information see Facts for Families: